Ondřej Smetana (footballer)

-Ondřej Smetana (born 4 September 1982) is a Czech football coach and former player who coaches Vysočina Jihlava.
+Ondřej Smetana (born 4 September 1982) is a Czech football coach and former player.
 Smetana started his football career in his native Ostrava at FC Vítkovice.
 He eventually appeared in several other Czech 2.
 Liga clubs before moving to Czech First League's Slovan Liberec.
 He signed a contract with Belgian side Sint-Truiden for the 2011–12 season.

 Playing career

 Smetana spent the first nine years of his professional career in various clubs in the first three leagues in the Czech Republic, before moving to Belgium and finally Germany from 2010 via Slovakia.
 There, he signed a one-year contract with 3.
 Liga club Hansa Rostock in June 2012, initially on loan from Belgian Sint-Truiden; a purchase option was also agreed.
 Smetana then played for Hansa Rostock in 25 games in which he scored a total of eight goals.
 In addition, he was voted the 3.
 Liga player of the month in September and October 2012 and ultimately took the second place in the 3.
 Liga player of the year election.
 After a brief stint in the first division of Cyprus, 3.
 Liga club SV Elversberg signed him for the second half of the season.
 This was followed by a season at Fotbal Třinec and in summer 2015 the move to Union Neuhofen / Ybbs in Austria.